 The Intern SpotlightBy

-In today’s blog post, meet Allie Meyer, future PR star and current Peppercom intern.
+In today’s blog post, meet Sarah Smith, current Peppercom intern and future PR star.

-2) What area of the industry do you find the most appealing?
+2) Which area of the industry do you find most appealing?

 3) What’s your biggest revelation about the industry so far?

-4) Tell us about your proudest moment in the internship program so far.
+4) Tell us about your proudest moment in the internship so far.

 5) Any favorite/inspiring case studies and why?